 Keep in mind that a DPO must operate independently of its entity and reports directly to the highest management level, which ensures impartiality, independence, along with underscoring the commitment to privacy compliance.

-Having a DPO on board reduces the risk of breaches, protects the firm from legal exposure, and reinforces client trust.
+Having a DPO on board reduces the risk of breaches, may protect the firm from legal exposure, and reinforces client trust.
 It signals a commitment to confidentiality and professional ethics while allowing the firm to use AI responsibly and effectively.

 3. Train staff on AI tools and risks